E-Rate Category 2 Budget Calculator 2026: Per-Student Funding Amounts

 Libraries

-$4.50 per square foot (pre-discount) based on the library's total area.
-Minimum budget floor of $25,000 per library building applies here as well.
+$132,300 per library building (pre-discount) for the five-year cycle.
+The minimum budget floor of $25,000 per building applies here as well.

 Example Calculation